 (1999) Michael Jordan Retires For A Second Time

-On January 13th of 1999, Michael Jordan announced his 2nd retirement from the NBA.
+On January 13th of 1999, Michael Jordan announced his second retirement from the NBA.
 During that announcement, he said he was 99.9 percent sure he would not return.
-One year later, Jordan became a part owner of the Washington Wizards and in September of 2001, he came out retirement and played for the Wizards.
+One year later, he became part owner of the Washington Wizards.
+Then in September of 2001, he came out retirement and played for the Wizards.

 1999 RETIREMENT TRANSCRIPT VIA NBA.COM

 Well, we do this again for the second time.
 I was telling my wife [Juanita], coming out I felt like I was getting married.
 The first and foremost thing that I want to do, and I think everybody here and, today is not just a day for Michael Jordan.
 I think there is a lot of other serious things happening in the world.
 I think that I wanted to take time out to, from my family and hopefully from you guys, to give condolences to the officer (John C. Knight, Chicago police officer who was shot on Saturday, January 9) that was killed in action who so happened to have his funeral presentation today at the same time, which is kind of unfortunate.
 I think that puts a lot of things in perspective in terms of what life is really about.
 My responsibilities have been to play the game of basketball and relieve some of the pressures of everyday life for people who work from nine to five.
 I’ve tried to do that to the best of my abilities.
 I think what’s happening with his family and the unfortunate circumstances that have happened, I would like to pass on my condolences from my family to his and I am pretty sure that you guys mean the same thing.